ramanrupal/angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-A social bloging app built with Angular and AngularFire using Firebase as backend and the new Cloud Firestore database.
+A social networking app built with Angular and AngularFire using Firebase as backend and the new Cloud Firestore database.

 LIVE SERVER:-   https://scribe-3cdef.firebaseapp.com